Twelfth grade

-Twelfth Grade (also known as Grade 12, Senior Year, Standard 12, 12th Standard, 12th Class, or Class 12th or Class 12) is the name in many parts of the world for the twelfth and final year of formal or compulsory education, typically the final year of secondary school and K–12.
-Students in twelfth grade are usually 17-18 years old.
-Some countries have a thirteenth grade, while other countries do not have a 12th grade/year at all.
+Twelfth grade (also known as grade 12, senior year, standard 12, 12th standard, 12th class, class 12th, or class 12) is the final year of formal or compulsory education in many parts of the world.
+It is typically the last year of secondary school and K–12 education.
+Students in twelfth grade are generally 17–18 years old.
+While some countries have a thirteenth grade, others may not include a 12th grade/year in their educational system.

 Australia

 In Australia, the twelfth grade is referred to as Year 12.
-In New South Wales, students are usually 16 or 17 years old when they enter Year 12 and 17 or 18 years during graduation (end of year).
+In New South Wales, students are usually 16 or 17 years old when they enter Year 12 and 17 or 18 years old during graduation (end-of-year).
 A majority of students in Year 12 work toward getting an ATAR (Australian Tertiary Admission Rank).
-Up until the start of 2020 the OP (Overall Position, which applies only to students in the state of Queensland) was used.
-Both of these allow/allowed them access to courses at university.
-In Western Australia, this is achieved by completing the WACE; in South Australia, this is achieved by completing the SACE; in Victoria, this is achieved by completing the VCE; in the Australian Capital Territory, this is achieved by completing the AST and in New South Wales this is achieved by completing the HSC.
+Until the start of 2020, the OP (Overall Position, which applied only to students in the state of Queensland) was used.
+Both allow or allowed them access to courses at a university.
+In Western Australia, this is achieved by completing the WACE; in South Australia, by completing the SACE; in Victoria, by completing the VCE; in the Australian Capital Territory, by completing the AST; and in New South Wales, by completing the HSC.